The Long Goodbye

 Dad continued to paint in his basement studio in Evanston and gradually his work took on new life, as he began infusing his paintings with characters and little bits of narrative.
 No longer was his work just about technique, now he was making stories.
 At first the characters in his paintings were animals: a bird, a cat or a dog were added usually in the middle-foreground, like the figures he would insert into a set design model to show scale.
 In one watercolor, a cat with its tail at attention wanders up a country road toward the crest of a hill to greet, we assume, something or someone approaching; while in another, a floppy eared hound, at a small-town intersection, gestures toward us as if to say, “Look…”

-Gradually, as he gained confidence he told me, the anthropocentrism of his animal characters gave way, the figures became people - most often boys of the age he was when growing up in Highland Park.
+Gradually, as he gained confidence he told me, the anthropocentrism of his animal characters gave way, and the figures became people - most often boys of the age he was when growing up in Highland Park.
 When I saw these new works, I felt instantly that they were self-portraits.
 These paintings were like sets for the stories of his youth and the dreams he’d known.
 Unencumbered by the requirements of producing someone else’s tv show, he was now the writer, director and set designer of his own vision.

 The Long Goodbye Under a cold blue sky, a yellow school bus speeds away from us down a snow-covered country road.
 In the foreground, a row of rural mailboxes and a pet German shepherd stand in the place where the bus has just picked up its student passenger.
 Left behind amidst footprints in the slushy snow and a dropped mitten, a boy’s best friend watches, hoping for a safe journey and looking forward to his return.